 • You must register yourself and your support requirements in Ladok during the registration period.
 Registration opens 21 days before the exam date and closes 7 days before the exam.
 If you encounter any problems with your registration, please email tentamen@mau.se before the deadline.

-Register for learning support for the exam
+Register learning support for the exam

 Exams